Bristol Beaufighter: Postwar

 From late 1944, RAF Beaufighter units were engaged in the Greek Civil War, finally withdrawing in 1946.

-Beaufighters were replaced in some roles by the Bristol Type 164 Brigand, which had been designed using components of the Beaufighter's failed stablemate, the Bristol Buckingham.
+From August 1948, Beaufighters were used during the Malayan Emergency, carrying out air strikes against communist forces.
+Initially this was done by a detachment from 84 Squadron but they were later replaced by all of 45 Squadron.
+In December 1949, 45 Squadron's Beaufighters were replaced with the Bristol Type 164 Brigand, which had been designed using components of the Beaufighter's failed stablemate, the Bristol Buckingham.

 The Beaufighter was also used by the air forces of Portugal, Turkey and the Dominican Republic.
 It was used briefly by the Israeli Air Force after some ex-RAF examples were clandestinely purchased in 1948.

 Many Mk.10 aircraft were converted to the target tug role postwar as the TT.10 and served with several RAF support units until 1960.
 The last flight of a Beaufighter in RAF service was by TT.10 RD761 from RAF Seletar on 12 May 1960.